Thomas Manfredini: Atalanta

 Manfredini was signed by Serie B club Atalanta BC on 27 June 2005 for €1.2 million.
 That week Atalanta also signed half of the registration rights of D'Agostino for €800,000, as well as sold half of the registration rights of Marco Motta and Fausto Rossini to Udinese for €2.05 million and €450,000 respectively, as well as Cesare Natali, Piermario Morosini (50%) and Massimo Gotti for undisclosed fees.

-In July 2007, he (along with three other players) were banned from football for a duration of three months as a result of illegal betting.
+In July 2007, he (along with three other players) was banned from football for a duration of three months as a result of illegal betting.

 In October 2008, Manfredini extended his contract with Atalanta to June 2013.

 On 26 July 2010, he signed with the newly relegated Serie B side, to remain under contract until 2013 with an option to extend to 30 June 2014.
 Teammate Gianpaolo Bellini also signed a contract on the same day.

 On 9 August 2011, it was announced that Manfredini had again been banned from football for three years for his role in match fixing during the 2010–11 season (2011 Italian football scandal).
 In the appeal of Corte di Giustizia Federale of FIGC, Manfredini was acquitted of the charge.

 Genoa

 In January 2013, Manfredini left Atalanta and joined Genoa, in a swap deal involving 50% registration rights of Michele Canini.
-Manfredini was valued €1.25 million, while 50% registration rights of Canini was valued for €1 million.
+Manfredini was valued at €1.25 million, while 50% registration rights of Canini were valued at €1 million.